PHE Expired May 11: Get Up to Speed on New Telehealth Billing Rules LEARN MORE

 You’ll report these codes when patients are admitted and discharged on the same date, whether they’re in observation care or admitted to inpatient status.

 Although the CPT codes don’t specifically say how long the patient must be in the hospital before you can report these codes, CMS does.
-For Medicare and Medicaid patients, CMS says the patient has to be admitted for at least eight hours.
+As of 2024, Medicare patients must be admitted for at least eight hours, but less than 24 hours, to report a code from the 99234-99236 range.
+In addition, the admission and discharge must occur on the same calendar date.

-The codes in the 99234-99236 range clearly indicate the amount of time you must document to justify each code level, but if you’re planning to report a prolonged service code (typically 99418), keep in mind that CPT and CMS differ on the time thresholds you must meet.
+The codes in the 99234-99236 range clearly indicate the amount of time you must document to justify each code level, and if you’re planning to report a prolonged service code for time that exceeds 85 minutes, keep in mind that CMS and CPT dictate specific thresholds there.

 Check These Examples